top of page

 GEORGIA MELVILLE | SOPRANO

 Equally at home with song repertoire as with opera, Georgia won the Demant Dreikurs Scholarship for best undergraduate Lieder performance at the Sydney Conservatorium of Music.
-Highlights at the RCM include masterclasses with Sumi Jo, Sir Thomas Allen, Louise Alder, and Angela Gheorghiu and performing selections from Berlioz’s Les nuits d’été with the RCM Symphony Orchestra.
-On the concert platform, she has performed as the soprano soloist in Mozart’s Great Mass in C minor, Haydn’s Missa in Angustiis, Handel’s Messiah and Adams’ Grand Pianola Music.
-As a Melba Opera Trust Artist, Georgia performed in 'Melba: Her Legacy in Concert' with Melba Opera Trust and the Australian Digital Concert Hall.
+Georgia has participated in masterclasses with Kate Lindsay, Malcolm Martineau, Angela Gheorghiu, Louise Alder, Sir Thomas Allen, Sumi Jo, and Nelly Miricioiu.
+Highlights at the RCM include performing selections from Berlioz’s Les nuits d’été with the RCM Symphony Orchestra and performing in Song Plus concerts curated by Audrey Hyland, with notable repertoire including Brahm’s Liebeslieder Walzer and Lili Boulanger’s Clairières dans le ciel.
+On the concert platform, she has performed as a soprano soloist in Bach’s Magnificat (Highgate Choral Society), Mozart’s Great Mass in C minor, Haydn’s Missa in Angustiis, Handel’s Messiah (all with Manly-Warringah Choral Society) and Adams’ Grand Pianola Music (Sydney Conservatorium of Music).
+Other concert highlights include a Young Singers Recital with The Mozartists and 'Melba: Her Legacy in Concert' with Melba Opera Trust and the Australian Digital Concert Hall at the Athanaeum Theatre.

 Press Kit